Beijing to Lhasa Train

-You can visit Tibet all-year-round by train.
+You can visit Tibet all year round by train.
 Yet, there are peak and low train travel seasons in Tibet.
 The onset of summer is the start of peak travel season in Tibet and this peak season includes the months of June, July, August, and September.
 During these months, getting a train ticket to Tibet from Beijing may be a bit difficult.
 Hence, if you want to travel during this period, you need to book your train ticket at least one month in advance to ensure that.
 The low travel season, on the other hand, is from December to January.
 During this period, you can easily get tickets.

 3. Should I carry my Tibet Travel Permit all the time?

 Yes.
-To board Beijing to Lhasa train, you just need to take three copies of your Tibet Travel Permit most of the time because it would be checked several times during your train journey.
+To board the Beijing to Lhasa train, you just need to take three copies of your Tibet Travel Permit most of the time because it would be checked several times during your train journey.
 Aside from the Tibet Travel Permit, you should also carry your passport.

 4. Can I transfer from one train to another using the same ticket?